DemocracyEarth/community./README.md

-# The Democracy Earth's Ambassadors Program
+# The Democracy Earth Ahmbassadors Program

 Index to this repo: